 There are some places that a guide book can never fully describe.
 So consider leaving the grace and splendour of Slovenia’s capital, Ljubljana, to discover a beauty that can sometimes only be found under the earth.
 A majestic, natural subterranean beauty some 50km from the capital.
 The Postojna Caves hold over 21km of tunnels, caverns and halls.
-All accessed by a underground double track train that descends through 5km of stalactites & stalagmites.
-The underground paths includes a non stick substance that helps children to walk safely across each fantastic bridge.
-Each with amazing views of the caverns below full of magical shadows, brilliantly lit without becoming overly touristic.
+All accessed by an underground double-track train that descends through 5km of stalactites & stalagmites.
+The underground paths include a non-stick substance that helps children to walk safely across each fantastic bridge.
+Each with amazing views of the caverns below full of magical shadows brilliantly lit without becoming overly touristic.

 What will blow everyone’s minds is the relatively small growth of these stalactites.
 Each only growing 1cm each 100yrs.
 Prepare to be amazed further as the cave’s rich history extends to being owned by Italy, includes it’s own living baby dragons (Proteus Anguinus) and holds the world’s only underground post office!
-An excellent audio guide brings to life the ‘Spaghetti’ , ‘White’, ‘Red’ chambers with their hippo, bird and crocodile shaped rocks.
-Its constant 9 degrees means it is easily comfortable to do in casual daily clothing, and every child will love the train ride through the 40m high candle lined concert hall.
-Offering a good value morning activity it might even leave you the afternoon free to explore the nearby Predjama Castle (A Guiness World Record holder as the world’s largest cave castle!).
+An excellent audio guide brings to life the ‘Spaghetti’ , ‘White’, ‘Red’ chambers with their hippo, bird and crocodile-shaped rocks.
+Its constant 9 degrees means it is easily comfortable to do in casual daily clothing, and every child will love the train ride through the 40m high candle-lined concert hall.
+Offering a good value morning activity it might even leave you the afternoon free to explore the nearby Predjama Castle (A Guinness World Record holder as the world’s largest cave castle!).

 Quinta da Regaleira in Sintra